 About the Booker Prize Foundation

-The Booker Prize Foundation, a registered charity, is best known for the awarding of the Booker Prize and the International Booker Prize.
+The Booker Prize Foundation, a registered charity, is best known for its annual awards, but also works with prisons, universities and other organisations

 The Booker Prize – awarded annually in the autumn – is the leading literary award in the English-speaking world.
 It was first awarded in 1969 and has brought recognition, reward and readership to outstanding fiction for over five decades

 The influence of the prize extends far beyond the initial months after a win.
-Girl, Woman, Other, by Bernardine Evaristo co-winner of the 2019 Booker Prize, was the 7th most popular title borrowed from UK public libraries for the 2020/21 Public Lending Right year.
+Girl, Woman, Other by Bernardine Evaristo, co-winner of the 2019 Booker Prize, was the seventh most popular title borrowed from UK public libraries for the 2020/21 Public Lending Right year.
 For the 2021/22 period, Douglas Stuart’s Shuggie Bain, winner of the Booker Prize in 2020, was the ninth most borrowed book.
 More recently, Sort Of, the publisher of 2022 winner The Seven Moons of Maali Almeida by Shehan Karunatilaka, grew 137% as a result of the novel’s success, taking the company to a value of over £1m TCM.

 - Publishers with no longlistings – 1 submission